fxpio/composer-asset-plugin/Resources/doc/faqs.md

 How to reduce the number of requests for getting the package definitions?
 -------------------------------------------------------------------------

-For the `install`, more you specify the versions in your dependencies, less Composer will try to retrieve the definitions of the packages.
+For the `install`, the more you specify the versions in your dependencies, less Composer will try to retrieve the definitions of the packages.

 For the `update`, in contrast, this is unfortunately not the case, because Composer must